Knowing how to get to Sesame Street based on personal experience has become a celebrity right of passage over the past few decades.

 Cash dropped by Oscar's trash can to tell the story of a mean hombre named Nasty Dan.
 As the song title implies, Cash's leading man is Oscar's kind of guy.
 Wonder how non-Sesame Street Muppet Gonzo would've reacted to Cash's "Chicken in Black?"

 3. Loretta Lynn

 Lynn made a couple of guest appearances over the years on the series, including this opportunity from 1981 to sing "Count on Me" with The Count.
 Where do you think a singing vampire puppet ranks among Lynn's best duet partners: a list that includes Ernest Tubb and Conway Twitty?

 One of country music's all-time great vocalists took it to the Street, performing the songs "You've Gotta Ask Some Questions" and Telly duet "How Should I Tell You I Love You."

 5. Mary Chapin Carpenter

 Who's a better guest star to teach kids (and a star-studded cast of Muppets) about self-acceptance than Mary Chapin Carpenter, an artist known for both creativity and confidence?

-Any list of best celebrity guests from Sesame Street should mention Garth Brook's two appearances.
-One of the top earning recording artists in history taught kids a valuable lesson with "Different Friends" before returning with "We Make Music."
+Any list of best celebrity guests from Sesame Street should mention Garth Brooks.
+One of the top-earning recording artists in history taught kids a valuable lesson with "Different Friends" before returning with "We Make Music."

-Yearwood's celebrity appearance brought us "I'm Talkin' Love," a song about making the best of long-distance friendships.
-It's worth sharing with kids now while COVID-19 limits time spent with classmates and peers.
+Yearwood's appearance brought us "I'm Talkin' Love," a song about making the best of long-distance friendships.

 For a more recent example of a country star kicking it with Big Bird, revisit Morris' addition to the Sesame Street playlist, "Oops!
 Whoops!
 Wait, Aa ha!"
 It teaches kids that it's okay to make mistakes as long as you learn from them.